IVBecy/reverse_shell/README.md

-# reverse_shell
+# Reverse Shell
-A reverse shell in Python
+A reverse shell written in Python.